orkes-io/docs/README.md

-# Orkes Conductor - Documentation
+# Website

-This site is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
-If you need help with editing this site, you should be able to refer to the Docusaurus docs for help.
-Alternatively, look us up on Slack.
+This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.

 ### Installation